 When exactly was sausage invented?
 Evidence suggests the history of sausage began with the earliest civilisations from a need to prevent the spoilage of fresh meat.
 The problem was how to make highly perishable meat go further and stop people getting ill, or dying.

 Preservation of Meat

-Prior to the age of refrigeration various methods meat preservation were used, fermentation, drying, smoking.
-However, salting was the common method suitable for all climates regardless of the seasons.
+Prior to the age of refrigeration various methods of meat preservation were used - fermentation, drying, smoking and salting.
+The latter being most common as it was quick, easy and suitable for many different climates, regardless of the season.

 The word, Sausage originates from the Latin for salt - Sal, also Salsus – salt.
-Thus, sau and sal syllables are used to describe a variety of foods where salt is the focus ingredient or element:
+Thus, sau and sal syllables are used to describe a variety of foods where salt is the primary or key ingredient: